state()

 origin

-Returns the owner object’s most recently current State that is not itself a Transition — i.e., the state from which this transition originally emerged.
+References the owner’s most recently current State that is not itself a Transition — i.e., the state from which this transition originally emerged.

 source